 This category is a natural extension of herbs, as some of my favorite oils are actually from herb plants.
 Eucalyptus, oregano, peppermint, and frankincense are my go-to’s.
 This past week I would ease congestion with a eucalyptus steam every morning with my shower.
 After letting the water heat up, I would put drops of eucalyptus oil around the edge of my tub and inhale the oil as it got picked up from the steam of my shower.
 Oregano is antibacterial, anti fungal, and an immune stimulant.
 Putting a few drops of peppermint in a bowl of hot water and then inhaling will clear you right up (be careful, this one can be intense at first…).
 Frankincense, the mother of all oils, is anti-inflammatory and stimulating to the immune system.
 All week my oil diffuser has been spreading peppermint, lemon, and frankincense into the air of my apartment.
 I have also been gargling daily with salt water mixed with a drop each of oregano, peppermint, and frankincense.

 Your grandmother wasn’t kidding when she told you chicken soup is healing.
 Bone broth, the base of chicken soup, is one of the simplest soup recipes to make and probably one of the best for you.
-Broth is extremely healing to the gut, which goes hand-in-hand with your immune system (as I mentioned in a previous post on gut health, about 80% of our immune system is housed in our gut).
+Broth is extremely healing to the gut, which goes hand-in-hand with your immune system (about 80% of our immune system is housed in our gut).
 It has amino acids that have anti-inflammatory effects on the body and minerals in a form that your body can easily absorb.